Princeton-LSI-ResearchComputing/tracebase/LOADING.md

 Errors and and warnings are buffered during the load, but are output to the console with their traces as they are encountered.
 Some errors are eventually handled by the loading code and ignored.
-All outstanding errors are collated and summarized in an "AggregatedErrorsSet Summary" at the end of a load, which is only output if there is at least 1 fatal error.
+All outstanding errors are collated and summarized in an "`AggregatedErrorsSet` Summary" at the end of a load, which is only output if there is at least 1 fatal error.
 (Take note of the *Duplicate error summaries* item in the **Known Issues** section below.)

 The strategy of error handling in TraceBase is to create custom errors and warnings for common errors that are understandable by the researchers, so that they can fix the issues in their submission before they submit the data for loading.
 Each custom error should contain advice on how to fix the problem in the data that has been identified.
-Most errors will likely be data related, but if you encounter any cryptic or non-custom errors in the AggregatedErrorsSet Summary, such as for example, a `ValueError`, `KeyError`, or `TyperError`, the way to debug it is to find the trace that was output to the console when it actually arose.
-To find the actual trace of a custom error that has been summarized, you will need to re-run and supply the `--debug` flag.
-The console output of summarized errors is suppressed by default.
+If you encounter any cryptic or non-custom errors in the `AggregatedErrorsSet` Summary, please re-run your data load with the `--debug` flag and redirect all output to a file.
+Provide that file to your administrator or IT support desk for further assistance.

 For help on any particular error, consult the user guide's [Errors and Warnings Reference](https://princeton-lsi-researchcomputing.github.io/tracebase/Upload/Errors%20and%20Warnings%20Reference/)